theneva/dissertation/src/method.md

 ## Design and Creation: BeerFave

-Once an initial set of criteria for evaluating strategies for Automated Continuous Delivery has been established, the framework should be tested in order to be valid.
+Once an initial set of criteria for evaluating strategies for Continuous Microservice Delivery has been established, the framework should be tested in order to be valid.
 To accomplish this, a reference microservice-based system was developed.
 This system was incrementally configured to be deployed using two different strategies.
 After each strategy, the strategy was evaluated using the framework, and the framework was evaluated.
 This subchapter presents this system.

 ```include
 src/components/beer-fave.md